-FYI: Guide Format
+FYI: Resources

-Each chapter covers a variety of topics and ends with a box titled FYI (ForYour Information) that lists supporting documents and websites.
-The Appendix includes a list of frequently used acronyms and the Index lists topics, terms, and agencies discussed in this guide.
-Tips Along the Way sections offer helpful suggestions.
+Each chapter covers a variety of topics and ends with a box titled FYI (For Your Information) that lists supporting documents and websites.
+The Appendix includes a list of frequently used acronyms and an index that lists topics, terms, and agencies discussed in this guide.